-Coronary bypass is a surgical procedure used to restore blood flow to your heart muscle.
+Coronary bypass is a surgery that’s done to restore blood flow to your heart muscle.
 People who require bypass surgery have partial or total blockages of the arteries, which is one of the primary symptoms of heart disease.

 A coronary bypass is also referred to as “heart bypass surgery” or a “coronary artery graft.”
-It diverts the blood flow around the blockage to ensure that your heart receives the oxygen and nutrients it needs.
+During this surgery, your doctor diverts the blood flow around the blockage to ensure that your heart receives the oxygen and nutrients it needs.
 Several types of coronary bypass procedures exist.
-Your physician will determine which is best for you, based on your medical history and current condition.
+For example, your surgeon will divert three separate arteries that all have blockages if you’re having triple bypass surgery.
+Your doctor can determine which one is best for you based on your medical history and current condition.

 Conventional Heart Bypass Surgery

-Conventional heart bypass surgery is often referred to as “open heart surgery.”
-A surgeon will make an eight to 10-inch incision in your chest and separate your sternum to perform the bypass.
+Conventional heart bypass surgery is often referred to as “open-heart surgery.”
+Your surgeon will make an 8- to 10-inch incision in your chest and separate your sternum to perform the bypass.
 A section of vein will be taken from your leg, chest, or groin area to form a graft near the diseased artery.
 The graft is the new route through which blood will flow to your heart, bypassing the damaged sections of blood vessels.

-You may be put on a heart-lung machine, a device that keeps you alive while your heart is temporarily stopped to perform the surgery.
+You may be put on a heart-lung machine, which is a device that keeps you alive while your heart is temporarily stopped to perform the surgery.
 Your doctor may alternatively choose to perform an off-pump procedure while your heart is still beating.
-This type of open heart surgery is ideal for candidates whose health would make the use of a heart-lung machine risky, according to the National Institutes of Health (NIH).
-The surgery can take as long as six hours to complete and your surgeon may repair more than one artery.
+This type of open-heart surgery is ideal for people whose health would make the use of a heart-lung machine risky.
+The surgery can take as long as six hours to complete, and your surgeon may repair more than one artery.

 Minimally Invasive Bypass Surgery